fikretgit/DevOps-Projects/Project_7-Microservices_CI-CD_Pipelines/Hands-on/README.md

 Success             : 200
 ```

-* Create Application Load Balancer with name of `call-rancher-alb` using `call-rke-alb-sg` security group with following settings and add `call-rancher-http-80-tg` target group to it.
+* Create Application Load Balancer with name of `felix-rancher-alb` using `felix-rke-alb-sg` security group with following settings and add `felix-rancher-http-80-tg` target group to it.

 ```text
 Scheme              : internet-facing